ahx/openapi_first/README.md

   require 'openapi_first'
   OpenapiFirst::Test.setup do |test|
     test.register('openapi/openapi.yaml')
-  end
+    test.minimum_coverage = 100 # Setting this will lead to an `exit 2` if coverage is below minimum end
   ```
 2. Wrap your app with silent request / response validation.
 This validates all requets/responses you do during your test run. (✷1)